leeyinshen0818/ePortfolio/documents/year-3/semester-2/README.md

 ## Semester Learning

-The available evidence includes Flutter applications, Firebase integration, Alteryx and Power BI work, Python performance comparisons, asynchronous web crawling, PySpark processing, Azure data engineering, Apache Spark, neural networks, and a dbt-based analytical pipeline.
+The coursework brings together mobile application development, business intelligence, scalable processing, cloud platforms, and artificial intelligence.
+Application Development includes Flutter applications, local storage, Firebase Authentication, Firestore, role-based features, and testing.
+Business Intelligence involves preparing structured data with Alteryx and presenting findings through Power BI.

+High-Performance Data Processing introduces memory-aware Python processing, performance comparison, asynchronous web crawling, and PySpark data preparation.
+Special Topic in Data Engineering includes Azure data layers, Apache Spark, neural-network evaluation, DuckDB, dbt, and analytical pipeline outputs.
+These activities provide practical experience across the collection, transformation, storage, analysis, and presentation stages of data work.

 ## Reflection

-This semester brings together software development and data engineering.
-I am learning to design usable applications while also considering how data is collected, transformed, stored, validated, analysed, and presented.
+This semester brings together software development and data engineering in a more complete way.
+I am learning to design usable applications while considering how data is collected, transformed, stored, validated, analysed, and presented.
+Working with several tools has also shown me that each technology is useful for a particular part of the workflow.

+The main challenge is managing the complexity of systems that contain many components, users, datasets, and processing stages.
+I have become more careful about project structure, data quality, testing, performance, and documentation.
+The semester is helping me develop a more practical understanding of how data engineering supports real applications and business decisions.

 [← Back to Year 3](../README.md)